Student Handbook

 Communication

-Throughout the school year your student will bring home flyers for a variety of programs or activities in our district or in the community.
-Online, you can visit our school’s website.
+You can visit our school’s website.
 We appreciate your communication with us and encourage you to contact us with any questions, comments, and/or concerns you may have.

 To minimize disruptions in the classroom, we do not forward phone calls to staff during the school day.
 However, we are happy to take a message or put you through to the classroom before or after school.